pekseneren/aspnetcore-ocelot-gateway/README.md

 # aspnetcore-ocelot-gateway
-ASP.NET Core Gateway example with Ocelot
+ASP.NET Core Ocelot Gateway with Swagger Docs

+An example of getting all swagger docs from downstream apis to gateway